-- Identify the personalities and explain epistemological themes in ancient Greek philosophy - Identify the personalities and explain epistemological themes in medieval philosophy - Identify the personalities and explain epistemological themes in modern philosophy - Identify the personalities and explain epistemological themes in contemporary philosophy.
+- identify the personalities and explain epistemological themes in ancient greekphilosophy - identify the personalities and explain epistemological themes in medieval philosophy - identify the personalities and explain epistemological themes in modern philosophy - identify the personalities and explain epistemological themes in contemporaryphilosophy.

-3.3.
-Epistemology in Ancient Philosophy
+3.3 Epistemology in Ancient Philosophy

-The question "do we really have knowledge at all?" seems to be the first epistemological concern of the ancient Greek philosophers.
-The problem of motion was primarily the central focus of philosophy at this era, however, inherently attached to this focus is the epistemological undertone that knowledge must be something unchanging or be unchangeable in any respect.
-In this sense, the pre-Socratic philosophers embarked upon an intellectual search for what can be considered as the primary, basic, unchanging primordial stuff behind all existent realities.
-"For Thales the primary stuff was water, for his successor Anaximander, it was unlimited, for Anaximenes, it was Air and for Heraclitus it was fire.
-(Ozumba 2001:12) In view of these divergent views on what accounts for unity in diversity, change in permanence, one in many, motion in stability and a host of other opposites it was assumed that no logically coherent account of these perplexing experiences could be given.
+3.3.1 Identify the personalities and explain epistemological themes in ancient Greekphilosophy respect.
+In this sense, the pre-Socratic philosophers embarked upon an intellectual search for what can be considered the primary, basic, unchanging primordial stuff behind all existent realities.
+"For Thales, the primary stuff was water, for his successor Anaximander, it was unlimited, for Anaximenes, it was Air and for Heraclitus it was fire.
+(Ozumba 2001:12) Given these divergent views on what accounts for unity in diversity, change in permanence, one in many, motion instability and a host of other opposites it was assumed that no logically coherent account of these perplexing experiences could be given.